-Old Man Winter is right around the corner.
-In the Claims world, we start thinking about frozen pipe claims.
-Those in the food and beverage industry should also be thinking about frozen pipe claims, and how to prevent them.
+Old Man Winter is here again.
+In the Claims world, that means we start seeing frozen pipe claims.
+Those in the food and beverage industry should also be thinking about frozen pipes and how to prevent them.

 Did you know that water damage is the most common cause of insurance claims?
 Water claims, in general, are almost always preventable.
 According to the Insurance Institute for Business & Home Safety (IBHS), 37% of all frozen pipe failures occur in basements.
 All frozen pipes have one thing in common: inadequate heat to keep the water in the pipes and drains above the freezing point.

 What are some preventative measures a business owner can take to avoid frozen pipes?

 - Watch the weather forecast - Technology today can predict, with moderate certainty, most weather conditions.
 In recent years, we have seen polar vortex conditions forecast for up to two weeks prior to the severe cold weather arriving.

 - The fall months are a great time to do a winter weather assessment of your property:

 - Exterior inspection for gaps and cracks in the exterior envelope of the building.
 If there is an opening, then wind can come in, making the space behind the opening colder than anticipated.

 - Consider having your roof inspected for openings around vents, HVAC units, and other protrusions.
 These openings allow in air and water that can diminish the insulating capabilities of any attic space, where pipes are often located.

 - Interior inspection of all areas of the building.
 Use your utility drawings, if available, to determine where pipes are located.
 Open doors to closets and storerooms to determine if they are heated spaces.
 Look for any light coming in where it should not be.